Plot Summary

 Maya’s writing is so honest and open that every teen girl will fall in love with her.
 Maya’s worries about her appearance, weight, and personality are universal, and are written about with an eloquent yet conversational voice that will draw in readers.
 The title, cover, and concept are all eye-catching enough to appeal to teen girls, but boys should also be encouraged to read the book.
 The lessons about fitting in and being popular vs. being well-liked are universal, and Maya interacts with a lot of boys in her school in a way that is enlightening for both genders.

-It can be hard to tell if a social experiment book will have a lasting place in literature, but if any do, Popular should definitely be one of them.
+Popular should definitely be one of them.
 Maya’s writing is timeless, and the idea of updating classic advice is something that will never go out of style.
 Before too long, Maya’s advice might be considered “classic” itself!

 Related Activities